How you deal with frustration can benefit or harm you.

-Frustration is an emotion that happens in situations when a person is unable to reach a desired outcome.
+Frustration is an emotion that happens in situations when a person cannot reach a desired outcome.

-- Internal frustrations usually manifest from a sense of disappointment when we cannot have what we want due to a personal or made-up deficiencies.
+- Internal frustrations usually manifest from disappointment when we cannot have what we want because of a personal or made-up deficiency.
 Things like lack of confidence, social anxiety, and so on.

 - External frustrations happen when we encounter other people and things that get in the way of our goals.
-Think of all the things you deem as time wasters; these things can be defined as external frustrations.
+Think of everything you deem as time-wasters; these things can be defined as external frustrations.